 - UberSuggest – I don't actually recommend relying heavily on keyword tools that give estimated monthly search volume and “difficulty” scores, because they are often wrong!

 However, I like to use Ubersuggest to help confirm a topic idea I've already researched on Google (and give a ROUGH idea of estimated search volume compared to another phrase), and sometimes find other ideas for similar words or phrases to include in the post.

 Best Free Blog Planning, Organization + Productivity Apps

-- Airtable – I literally use this to organize my entire life!
-Like Asana and Google Sheets had a baby.
+- Airtable – I literally use Airtable to organize my entire life!
+It's kinda like Asana and Google Sheets had a baby.

 - Trello – Organize ideas and files into Kanban-style boards.